FREE GROCERY GUIDE

 As with any packaged food, it’s essential to carefully read protein powder labels.
 Typically, the fewer ingredients, the better.
 Many protein powders are packed with added fillers and supplemental ingredients that can be problematic, including added sugars, unhealthy fats, caffeine and other stimulants, or high amounts of iodine from ingredients like kelp powder

-Some plant-based protein powders have been found to contain high levels of heavy metals.
 While this has become a contentious topic among scientific analysts and protein powder manufacturers, it illuminates potential hidden dangers that are important for us as thyroid patients.
-Heavy metals are particularly harmful to the thyroid, so it's a good idea to do diligent research before picking your perfect protein powder.
+Heavy metals are particularly harmful to the thyroid, so it's a good idea to do diligent research before choosing a product you might consume regularly.

 Read the reviews, search the internet for "[the name of your protein powder] + heavy metals" to see what comes up, reach out to the company directly, or look for products that are third-party tested for purity.
 Due to very high levels of industrial pollution and, therefore, heavy metal contamination, some experts recommend avoiding protein powders from China

 Additionally, when you look at those super-long ingredient lists with a magnifying glass, you may find that they're packed with sneaky energy boosters like caffeine.
-You could be getting a massive energy boost, thinking it's from the protein when it's actually from added stimulants like coffee extract or green tea extract.
+You could be getting a massive energy boost, thinking it's from your protein powder when it's actually from added stimulants like coffee extract or green tea extract.

-Another thing we thyroid patients need to be aware of is protein powders that contain biotin.
+Another thing we thyroid patients need to be aware of are protein powders that contain biotin.
 Biotin can be great for supporting hair, skin, and nail health.
 The problem isn't that biotin is bad.
 The problem is that biotin can skew your thyroid test results.
 According to the American Thyroid Association, "Biotin use can result in falsely high levels of T4 and T3 and falsely low levels of TSH, leading to either a wrong diagnosis of hyperthyroidism or that the thyroid hormone dose is too high."
 The ATA recommends avoiding biotin for at least two days prior to thyroid testing to avoid skewed results.

 My Protein Powder Picks